-At the end of the year students from Years 7 - 11 are invited to apply to become Young Student Leaders.
+At the end of the year students from Years 6 - 11 are invited to apply to become Young Student Leaders.
 This is a leadership program designed to equip students with the skills necessary to become the public face of Young High School.

-Student take on formal representative roles at school events, run weekly assemblies and interact with local primary schools through academic and sporting programs.
+Student take on formal representative roles at school events, run assemblies and interact with local primary schools through academic and sporting programs.
 This group is in addition to the school captains and prefects who drive the four working sub-groups that make up the Young Student Leaders: Wellbeing, School Pride, School Events and Fundraising.

 In order to apply to be part of the Young Student Leader Program, students must be excellent role models.
 They are expected to wear correct school uniform, have a good attendance record and a strong commitment to their studies.
-They must be seen to embrace and uphold Young High School's three core values: Respect, Responsibility and Care.
+They must be seen to embrace and uphold Young High School's core values: GREAT - Growth, Resilience, Empathy, Acceptance, Teamwork.

-In Term 4 students are invited to submit a formal application for consideration by the Principal and Young Student Leader supervising staff.
+In Term 4 students are invited to submit a formal application for consideration by the Senior Executive Team and Young Student Leader supervising staff.
 This is followed by an interview process before the final, successful applicants are announced and inducted.